Alexever17/novelslist/README.md

 Live website can be currently found under: [novelslist on netlify](https://novelslist.netlify.com/).

-Later it will be migrated to the custom URL currently open with an old version: [novelslist](https://novelslist.com/)
+Later it will be migrated to the custom URL which is currently online with an old version: [novelslist](https://novelslist.com/)

 ## Preview